IU-Capstone-Project-2025/open-labs-share/services/users-service/USERS_README.md

 The Users Service follows the principle of being the **single source of truth** for user data:

-- **Centralized Storage**: All user data is stored in one place
+- All user data is stored in one place
-- **gRPC-Only API**: No REST endpoints, only gRPC for internal service communication
+- No REST endpoints, only gRPC for internal service communication
-- **Authentication Support**: Handles password hashing, validation, and user authentication
+- Handles users credentials for calls from Auth Service
-- **Profile Management**: Complete user profile CRUD operations
+- User profile CRUD operations

 ## 3. Database Schema